Applicable to Sisense on Microsoft Windows

 After selecting the relevant .ecube file, the schema is displayed, you can build the ElastiCube or if you are importing it in a new environment, see Deploying ElastiCubes.

-As .ecube files only contain the metadata for your ElastiCube in your source environment, you need to build the ElastiCube in the target environment to bring in the data.
+As .ecube files only contain the metadata for your ElastiCubes in your source environment, you need to Building ElastiCubes the ElastiCube in the target environment to bring in the data.
 If your target environment has different data sources from your source environment, for example, the source environment uses development databases whereas the production environment uses production databases, then the .ecube files need to be updated with the new data sources.

 There are two ways to edit the ElastiCube with the new data sources: